 Mr Assinder commended the varied range of events scheduled throughout 2022 and encouraged members of the Board to attend or participate in events where possible.
-Resolved: that the Charitable Funds Chair's report be received and noted - OURCES WELL 275/22 Audit Committee Chair's Report Ms Martin reported that the internal audit report on Infection, Prevention and Control (IPC) rated the Trust as 'partial' assurance with improvement required and a number of recommendations had been made.
+Resolved: that the Charitable Funds Chair's report be received and noted USE RES OURCES WELL 275/22 Audit Committee Chair's Report Ms Martin reported that the internal audit report on Infection, Prevention and Control (IPC) rated the Trust as 'partial' assurance with improvement required and a number of recommendations had been made.
 She said the Committee was very disappointed with the findings of the audit and an action plan had been agreed.
 Ms Martin added that the Counter Fraud Strategy was also submitted for Board approval.
 Ms Carroll reported that everything highlighted in the internal audit had been picked up in the IPC Business Assurance Framework that had been presented to the Board and confirmed that actions were underway with improvements being made.
 She said that a number of the elements in the report had related to the Trust's old estate.
 Resolved: that the Audit Committee Chair's Report be received and noted.
-UR COLLEAGUES 276/22 2021 National NHS Staff Survey Ms Griffiths assured the Board that a detailed understanding of the results of the Staff Survey had been developed following analysis which illustrated improvement in staff experience generally.
+VALUE O UR COLLEAGUES 276/22 2021 National NHS Staff Survey Ms Griffiths assured the Board that a detailed understanding of the results of the Staff Survey had been developed following analysis which illustrated improvement in staff experience generally.
 She said that there were challenging workforce issues with an area of concern with regards to the decline in advocacy score as this related to recommendations as a place to work or be treated.
 Ms Griffiths thanked Ms Evans and her team for the positive communication messages and said they would review what was positively reinforced.
 Prof. Field acknowledged there had been a change since the previous staff survey with the increased response rate and the effective medical and nursing leadership now in place.
 He said that the improvements that had been made were having a positive effect on staff.
 Resolved: that the Audit Committee Chair's Report be received and noted.
 277/22 Education and Training Ms Young reported that good progress had been made against the Education and Training Steering Group workplan including the corporate level risk (2664) AMU Improvement Plan being finalised for submission to HEE by 12 th April 22.
 She advised of the continued collaboration with the Royal Wolverhampton NHS Trust that provided solid infrastructure for educational leadership and medical education.
 Ms Young confirmed the Physicians Associate business case had been approved and work was progressing and the better National Education and Training Survey (NETS) engagement required for WHT learners as the latest Nov 2021 NETS data released showed postgraduate medical training performance with 141 total respondents before masking and 107 respondents after masking, which was a great improvement on June 2021 survey, with room for improvement.
 Resolved: that the Education and Training report be received and noted.
 278/22 Staff Story - International Nurses Ms Griffiths reported that the People and Organisational Development committee had received a presentation from Aaron Bates, Ward Manager Ward 2 who had shared a story on the international nurse programme.
-She said the presentation had been a tribute to compassionate and inclusive leadership of how Aaron and the team had operationalised the welcomed and part of the organisation as they had left homes and families to come to this Country.
-Deschools that the Oteff Otems, Internetional Number he measived and noted Resolved: that the Staff Story - International Nurses be received and noted Resolved: that the Staff Story - International Nurses be received and noted.
-Resolved: that the Staff Story - International Nurses be received and noted.
-Resolved: that the Staff Story - International Nurses be received and noted.
-CLOSING ITEMS 279/22 Any Other Business Prof. Field noted that no other business was raised.
-000/00 280/22 Date and time of the next meeting Prof. Field confirmed that the next meeting was to take place on Wednesday, 8th June 2022.
-001/00 281/22 Resolution To consider passing a resolution that representatives of the press and other members of the public be excluded from the remainder of this meeting, having regard to the confidential public be excluded i en and remainder er and moeting, having regard to the commentation nature of the business about to be transacted, publicity on which would be prejudicial to the nature of the business about to be transacted, publicity on which would be prejudicial to the public interest. nature of the business about to be transacted, publicity on which would be prejudicial to the public interest. nature of the business about to be transacted, publicity on which would be prejudicial to the public interest.
-Resolved: that the resolution be approved. nature of the business about to be transacted, publicity on which would be prejudicial to the public interest.
+She said the presentation had been a tribute to compassionate and inclusive leadership of how Aaron and the team had operationalised the plans to ensure pastoral care support for the nurses arriving on the international programme.
+She said that they heard from the nurses on that programme who had felt welcomed and supported having made the difficult decision to leave their Country and families.